The Trainee Paper Award recognizes leading trainee authors on research papers of exceptional quality and impact.

 “Clusters of bacterial RNA polymerase are biomolecular condensates that assemble through liquid-liquid phase separation”,

-The Biophysical Society of Canada has been connecting biophysicists across Canada since 1985 through annual meetings, events, awards and programs to develop, grow and enrich biophysics research worldwide.
+The Biophysical Society of Canada has been connecting biophysicists across Canada since 1985 through annual meetings, events, awards and programs to develop, grow and enrich Canadian biophysics research.

-For further information or for any questions concerning the organization, please send a message to Claudiu Gradinaru.
+For more information or questions about the BSC, please contact Claudiu Gradinaru.